Overwhelming hyped opportunities like this one can be a big hit or miss. This simple rule book will save you from boxing yourself out!

 Another term to have in mind is Buyer’s remorse.
 It’s an emotional reason why customers will probably always be interested in subscription boxes.
 It boils down to this – subscription boxes create a powerful dopamine surge that occurs when there is an expectation of a reward and the same reward is delivered.
 It’s a similar experience to gambling.

 The popular subscription boxes aim to have an element of curation and personalization to cater to your tastes.
-They often contain products which you can’t easily get elsewhere and the custom variety makes you feel special and therefore – strengthen the bond with the brand.
+They often contain products that you can’t easily get elsewhere and the custom variety makes you feel special and therefore – strengthen the bond with the brand.
 Also, subscription boxes are a very economical solution for businesses.
 Unlike traditional eCommerce, it’s much more efficient in predicting volume and demand in advance and buying just the right amount of product to reduce waste.
-It’s also great for cash flow because the money is often paid up front, so the main job is *only* to keep it.
+It’s also great for cash flow because the money is often paid upfront, so the main job is *only* to keep it.

 Deep dive into subscription business: Weaknesses and risks